-Pursuant to our 2018 Incentive Award Plan, referred to as the 2018 Plan, we may grant cash and equity incentives to directors, employees (including our named executive officers) and consultants of our Company and certain of its affiliates to enable our Company and certain of its affiliates to obtain and retain services of these individuals, which is essential to our long-term success
+Pursuant to our 2018 Incentive Award Plan, referred to as the 2018 Plan, we may grant cash and equity incentives to directors, employees (including our named executive officers) and consultants of our Company and certain of its affiliates to enable our Company and certain of its affiliates to obtain and retain services of these individuals, which is essential to our long-term success.

-The SEC's compensation disclosure rules currently require disclosure of the grant date value of equity awards granted during the last year (2022 in this case).
-Accordingly, the 2022 Summary Compensation Table and the Outstanding Equity Awards at Fiscal Year-End Table show the equity awards granted during the 2022 calendar year in respect of 2021 performance (instead of the equity awards for 2022 performance granted in February 2023).
-In light of the SEC's current compensation disclosure rules, we have provided the following supplemental table which sets forth the restricted share unit and option awards granted to Drs.
-Forbes and Naylor and Mr. Giroux by the Compensation Committee in February 2023 for 2022 performance.
+The SEC's compensation disclosure rules currently require disclosure of the grant date value of equity awards granted during the last year (2023 in this case).
+Accordingly, the 2023 Summary Compensation Table and the Outstanding Equity Awards at Fiscal Year-End Table show the equity awards granted during the 2023 calendar year in respect of 2022 performance (instead of the equity awards for 2023 performance granted in January 2024).
+In light of the SEC's current compensation disclosure rules, we have provided the following supplemental table which sets forth the restricted share unit awards granted to Drs.
+Forbes and Naylor and Mr. Giroux by the Compensation Committee in January 2024 for 2023 performance.
 For the restricted share unit awards, 50% of the award vests on the second anniversary of the grant date and 25% of the award vests on each of the third and fourth anniversaries of the grant date.
-For the option awards, 25% of the shares subject to the option vest on the first anniversary of the grant date and the remainder of the shares subject to the option vest in 36 substantially equal monthly installments thereafter.